Last Updated: November 27, 2023

 This DPA will be governed by and construed in accordance with the governing law and venue provisions in the Agreement, unless required otherwise by Applicable Data Protection Laws.

-ANNEX 1(B): DESCRIPTION OF THE PROCESSING / TRANSFER
+DESCRIPTION OF THE PROCESSING

-Categories of Personal Information transferred:
+Categories of Personal Information Processed:

 Nature, subject matter and duration of the Processing

-Nature: Superhuman provides a Service designed to improve the email experience by making it faster and more intelligent, as further described in the Agreement.
+Nature and Subject Matter: Superhuman provides a Service designed to improve the email experience by making it faster and more intelligent, as further described in the Agreement.

 TECHNICAL AND ORGANISATIONAL MEASURES

-Superhuman's information security program includes administrative, technical, and physical safeguards to protect the Personal Information that we handle against anticipated threats or hazards to its security, confidentiality or integrity (such as unauthorized access, collection, use, copying, modification, disposal or disclosure, unauthorized, unlawful, or accidental loss, destruction, acquisition, or damage or any other unauthorized form of processing)
+Superhuman's information security program includes administrative, technical, and physical safeguards designed to protect the Personal Information that we handle against anticipated threats or hazards to its security, confidentiality or integrity (such as unauthorized access, collection, use, copying, modification, disposal or disclosure, unauthorized, unlawful, or accidental loss, destruction, acquisition, or damage or any other unauthorized form of processing)

 Superhuman's security program is based on the following key security principles: